|University Location||Melbourne, Victoria|

 Master of Pharmacy

 During the master’s component, you will complete intern training and intern foundation programs, which are required to register as a practicing pharmacist in Australia.
 The intern foundation program and prior units from Year 3 contribute to the master’s degree.
 If completed, you may apply for a post-study work visa for up to two years.

-You will be eligible for Monash Pharmacy if you have a minimum average of 70% (distinction or equivalent).
+You will be eligible for Monash pharmacy if you have a cGPA of roughly a 2.7 / 4.0 (approximately 70% average) (distinction or equivalent).
 You will be considered for graduate-entry if you have graduated from a relevant degree in the last 10 years.
 Relevant degrees include

 - Bachelor of Biomedical Science/Bachelor of Biomedicine/ Bachelor of Health Sciences;